yzyhk904/USB_SampleRate_Changer/README.md

 # V1.2
 * (USB) hardware offload support added (currently experimental)
 * Bypass (USB) offload (using a non- USB hardware offload driver while the 3.5mm jack and internal speaker use a hardware offload driver) support added (currently experimental)

+# V1.3
+* Selinux enforcing mode bug fixed.
+Now this script can be used under both selinux enforcing and permissive modes